The warm spell

 June was very dry and July started off with record high temperatures.

-Frost on a very frost-sensitive Japanese Maple
+Frost is very destructive to frost-sensitive Japanese Maples

 Early spring growing season

 The early growing season also promoted a lot of quick

 succulent growth.
 When those plants were hit by the hot, dry

 weather, that growth lost moisture faster than more moderate growth

 would have.
 The stress trees are under shows up as

 There are a few things you can do to help them.

 Provide an inch of water a week if there is no rain.
 Soaker hoses